|

 |||

-the year appears as a private print May's view on the [Münchmeyer's]
+private print May's view on the [Münchmeyer's] affair Ein

-affair Ein Schundverlag.
+Schundverlag.
 There he reports on his time with Heinrich

 Münchmeyer.
-In 1909 will also appear as a private print Ein Schundverlag
+In 1909 will also appear as a private print Ein

-und seine Helfershelfer.
+Schundverlag und seine Helfershelfer.
 On the 3rd October is May's complaint of slander by Lebius dealt with before the Dresden' country court.
 Through a tactical mistake of May's lawyer Klotz, public reading from previous convictions record of Karl May was allowed.
 In the same month May visits in Dresden a lecture by the Nobel peace prize winner Bertha von Suttner, a friendship develops between them. |

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |